MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 ms.workload:
   - "multiple"
 ---
-# Find and use Visual Studio extensions
+# Manage extensions for Visual Studio

-Visual Studio extensions are code packages that run inside Visual Studio and provide new or improved Visual Studio features.
-You can find more information about Visual Studio extensions here: [Visual Studio SDK](../extensibility/visual-studio-sdk.md).
+Extensions are code packages that run inside Visual Studio and provide new or improved features.
+Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio, for example, [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsls-vs) or [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCode).

+For information about creating Visual Studio extensions, see [Visual Studio SDK](../extensibility/visual-studio-sdk.md).
+For information about using extensions, see the individual extension page on [Visual Studio Marketplace](https://marketplace.visualstudio.com).

 ::: moniker range="vs-2017"

+## Extensions and Updates dialog box

 Use the **Extensions and Updates** dialog box to install and manage Visual Studio extensions.
 To open the **Extensions and Updates** dialog, choose **Tools** > **Extensions and Updates**, or type **Extensions** in the **Quick Launch** search box.

 ::: moniker-end

 ::: moniker range=">=vs-2019"

+## Manage Extensions dialog box

 Use the **Manage Extensions** dialog box to install and manage Visual Studio extensions.
 To open the **Manage Extensions** dialog, choose **Extensions** > **Manage Extensions**.
 Or, type **Extensions** in the search box and choose **Manage Extensions**.